 Step 2.
 Click Create Protection Rule, which opens a pop-up window.
 Fill in required details like the protection rule name and define your desired conditions, and click Next.

-For example, in Account 123 the tag backup:clumio-backup is protected with the test backup policy.
+For example, in AWS Account 123 you have assets with tag backup:clumio-backup.
 In Conditions, select Account as Account 123 or ANY account and specify the tag backup:clumio-backup, and click Next.
-Selecting ANY account applies to all of your currently added accounts, and also to all AWS accounts you add in the future.
+Selecting ANY account applies to all your currently added accounts, and also to all AWS accounts you add in the future.

 Step 3.
 Select your existing backup policy, for example, test backup policy, and click Next.